 be able to access a DAG's data and resources to load the DAG and serve HTTP requests.

 The web server refreshes the DAGs every 60 seconds, which is the default

-there is a non-trivial workload to load the DAG files.
-To ensure that web server
+files or there is a non-trivial workload to load the DAG files.
+To ensure that

 configure asynchronous DAG loading to parse and load DAGs

 in the background at a pre-configured interval (available in

 This configuration can also reduce DAG refresh time.